The Best Bike Saddles of 2017

 Choosing a bike saddle can be daunting.
 To make it easier, we researched more than 45 models, narrowing it down to 17 top performers and testing them ourselves.
 This selection is broad, covering everything from the high-end racer to the occasional commuter.
 Our mountain and road bike experts put in the miles over several months, riding in all conditions on training rides and putting contenders to the test in races.
-We analyzed the saddles' padding with both comfort and performance in mind, put the same saddle on different frames to analyze versatility, and sought out the unique features we liked or didn't.
+We analyzed the saddles' padding with both comfort and performance in mind, put the same model on different frames to investigate versatility, and sought out the unique features we liked or didn't.
 Armed with this information, our experts have narrowed down the many choices and identified the perch that is right for your ride and your budget.

 Read the full review below >

 Test Results and Ratings

 |Displaying 1 - 5 of 17||<< Previous | View All | Next >>|